dubiousnate/mints-awesome-server/index_code.md

    > This server provides an external modpack!
    >
    > Do you want to download it?
 It might be risky!

    - **Click "download"**.
 Afterwards, you'll see:

    > Modpack has been downloaded!
    >
    > To play you have to restart the game.
 Do you want to restart now?

    -  **Click "Yes, close the game"**.
-After that you'll need to re-launch the game as you did in Step 2, afterwards you can click **Multiplayer** again from the Minecraft main menu, see Mint’s Merry Realm in the server list, and join from there. **Sometimes you'll have to do another mod update using Automodpack - that's fine and totally normal.
+After that you'll need to re-launch the game as you did in Step 2, then you can click **Multiplayer** again from the Minecraft main menu, see Mint’s Merry Realm in the server list, and join from there. **Sometimes you'll have to do another mod update using Automodpack - that's fine and totally normal.

 ---